 Courses in this concentration establish a basic core of knowledge of the principles of the natural energies available at the building boundary due to climate and site; thermal and optic behavior of building materials and components; passive and low-energy architectural systems for heating, cooling and lighting; and appropriate integration with mechanical systems.
 Additional courses are available to support advanced study and research in a variety of related specialties.

-Online applications are open September 15 with a priority deadline of January 15 for the following programs: MArch 2-year; MArch 3+; MIA 2-year; MIA 3+; MID 2-year; MID 3+; MLA 2-year; MLA 3+; MS.Arch; MSD; MUD; MVCD 2-year; and MVCD 3+.
+Online applications are open September 15 with a priority deadline of January 15 for the following programs: MArch 2-year; MArch 3-year; MIA 2-year; MIA 3+; MID 2-year; MID 3+; MLA 2-year; MLA 3-year; MS.Arch; MSD; MUD; MVCD 2-year; and MVCD 3+.

 Fall Admission: The MS.Arch program only admit students for the fall semester.
-We accept applications until June 15th.
+We accept applications until July 1st.

 Teaching and Graduate Assistantships

 Assistantships are appointed each term to a select number of graduate students who are excelling in The Design School.
 Learn more about teaching assistantships including eligibility and application details.